linomp/fullstack-crypto-tracker/README.md

 ## Extending the markets list

-To extend it, open the file `MarketUtils.cs` and add desired symbols to the `quoteCurrencySymbols` array:
+In the file `crypto_tracker_be/MarketUtils.cs` you can add desired symbols to the `quoteCurrencySymbols` array:
 ```csharp
 public class MarketUtils
     {